johnsoong216/GameCentre/Phase2/GameCentre2/README.md

 * ** BlackJackComplexityActivity:** This is a complexity selection activity with rules displayed.
 /////////////////////////////////////////////////////////////////////////////////
-* **Class Board:** It keeps track of Tile objects in a 2D array.
+* **Class SlidingTileBoard:** It keeps track of Tile objects in a 2D array.
 The constructor is given a 1D List of Tiles, and these are used to populate the 2D array.
 This class is also Observable, which means that other classes can sign up to be alerted when the contents change.
 This happens, as you'll see, when swapTiles is called.
  The call to notifyAll ends up letting the GameActivity know that the user interface needs to be dogImageted.

-* **Class BoardManager:** BoardManager manipulates the Board, figuring out whether a tap is legal, checking whether the puzzle has been solved, performing a move the user has made, undoing a previous move, and calculating the user's score using the number of moves and time taken.
+* **Class SlidingTileBoardManager:** BoardManager manipulates the Board, figuring out whether a tap is legal, checking whether the puzzle has been solved, performing a move the user has made, undoing a previous move, and calculating the user's score using the number of moves and time taken.

 * **Class SlidingTileComplexityActivity:** This screen allows a user to choose between the provided 3x3, 4x4, 5x5 game modes for the number tiles puzzle game as well as allowing the user to change the number of steps they wish